Generic selectors

 Aquarium care fundamentals every fishkeeper should know.

-What Most Care Guides Get Wrong About Aquarium Care: The
+What Most Aquarium Guides Get Wrong

 The biggest mistake new fishkeepers make is trusting the ‘one inch of fish per gallon’ rule.
 In 25 plus years in the hobby, I’ve seen this cause more overstocked, crashed tanks than any other piece of advice.
 Stocking depends on filtration, swimming space, and bioload, not just body length.